 Named for the river that flows down into Portugal from Spain and out to the Atlantic at the town of Porto.
-Because of this fertile river valley, this region is blessed with just the right micro-climate to produce and abundance of grapes, olives and almonds.
+Because of this fertile river valley, this region is blessed with just the right micro-climate to produce an abundance of grapes, olives, and almonds.

 These three trips are only a few of the opportunities that are available to any visitor to Portugal who is looking to explore a bit of the country.

 As Portugal is much smaller in size and scope than some of their other European neighbors, it makes for the perfect destination to spend just a few hours exploring.

 Read More: How to Budget Your Road Trip